-Greta Ravitsky is a Member of the Firm in the Employment, Labor & Workforce Management practice, in the Houston office of Epstein Becker Green.
+Greta Ravitsky is a Partner in the Employment, Labor & Workforce Management practice, in the Houston office of Epstein Becker Green.

 Commercial litigator Skyler Howton has experience in a wide variety of complex commercial litigation, with a focus on business disputes, insurance recovery, real estate, and oil and gas actions.
 Skyler has represented individuals, corporate policyholders, commercial landlords and tenants, and domestic and international business organizations in numerous jurisdictions, venues and alternative dispute resolution tribunals.
 Her counsel ranges from providing strategic advice to handling all aspects of litigation, from pre-trial matters to settlement negotiations, discovery disputes, extensive motion practice and trials.

 Skyler is also active in the local legal community .
 She frequently speaks and writes on evolving insurance issues, including practical guidance for in-house counsel, cyber security and cyber insurance affecting various industries.
 She maintains an active pro bono practice as a Dallas CASA and regularly staffs the East Dallas Legal Clinic, conducting client-intake interviews.
 Skyler also sits on a committee with Attorneys Serving the Community and has a community placement with the Junior League of Dallas.